sebastianotronto/aoc/2025/README.md

 `functools.cache`), which is fast enough.
 But later Chiara pointed out to me that actually the solution is quite trivially greedy; I implemented the greedy version in `b-alt.py`.

+### Day 4: Printing Department

+The first "map" problem of the year!
+This one was easy, but I made a lot of mistakes in part 1.
+I decided to use the trick that [Jared](https://guissmo.com) suggested a couple of years ago: extend the map by 1 cell in all directions so you don't have to deal with indices out of bounds.

+For part 2 I decided to quickly code the dumb "repeat part 1 until no rolls are removed" strategy and it worked.